-Ambua Lodge nestles in a biodiversity hot spot most easily accessed at Tari Gap.
+Ambua Lodge nestles in a hot bed of biodiversity most easily accessed at Tari Gap.
 The area is synonymous with birds of paradise.
 The beautiful gardens here hold many different species that include Short-tailed Paradigalla, Lawe’s Parotia, and Loria’s and Crested Satinbirds.
 When trees are fruiting, they are visited by figbirds, butcherbirds, cuckoo-shrikes, gerygones and berrypeckers.
 The well-kept flowerbeds encourage Belford’s and Yellow-browed Melidectes to linger.

 A trip over Tari Gap allows us to search for shyer forest birds like Garnet Robin, Smokey Honeyeater, Red-collared Myzomela and Papuan Scrubwren.
 Continuing higher, the forest opens to reveal an alpine-like habitat.
 There are fewer birds here, but scenically it is very impressive.
 Patches of scrub house the bowers of Macgregor’s Bowerbirds.
 Blue Bird of Paradise, Princess Stephanie’s Astrapia or the King-of-Saxony could be a contender for bird of the trip.
 The latter has amazing eyebrow attachments so long that they frequently get them tangled on tree branches.
 The Ribbon-tailed Astrapia has the longest tail for its size, of any bird.

-After our time in the swamps and forests, we return to Port Moresby to relax.
-If flight times allow we can revisit the scrubland in the university grounds to catch up with some of the birds we have missed, perhaps Friendly Fantail, Willie Wagtail, New Guinea White-eye or Varied Triller.
+After our time in the swamps and forests, we return to Port Moresby to relax at Loloata Island.
+A night by the Pacific allows us to catch up with some of the common birds we have missed, perhaps a Friendly Fantail, Willie Wagtail, New Guinea White-eye or Varied Triller.
 The next day we will fly back to the UK.

 CLIMATE AND PACE

 It will be hot and humid at lower elevations.
 In the highlands it is cool but pleasant, with a chance of showers at any time.
 Most days we will make an early start but have a break in the early afternoon, when the temperature is at its highest and the birds are rather quiet.
 The birding sites are normally close to the lodges, so travelling is kept to a minimum.
 Basic fitness is all that is required and the pace will be sensible.
 Much of the birding will be on good trails (with some uphills) and by boat.
-There are, however, some uneven, muddy paths and maybe fallen logs which have to be stepped over.
+However, in order to see some of the birds of paradise it is necessary to leave the trail.

 ACCOMMODATION AND FOOD

-Full-board accommodation is provided, with two nights at the Stanley Hotel, Port Moresby, three nights at Kumul Lodge, Mount Hagen, three nights at Karawari Lodge, Sepik River, four nights at Ambua Lodge, Southern Highlands and one night back at the Stanley Hotel, Port Moresby.
-All offer good quality accommodation with en suite facilities, except Kumul, which is rustic and, being in the highlands it can be damp and cold at night.
-There are occasional power cuts and this can affect the provision of hot water there.
+Full-board accommodation is provided, with two nights at Raintree Lodge, Port Moresby, three nights at Kumul Lodge, Mount Hagen, three nights at Karawari Lodge, Sepik River, four nights at Ambua Lodge, Southern Highlands and one night at Loloata Resort.
+All offer good quality accommodation with en suite facilities and good food.
+Lunch will normally be at the lodge but occasionally we will take a packed lunch.

 PRICE INCLUDES …..

-All birdwatching excursions with Bird Holidays leader and expert local guides, full-board accommodation (starting with lunch on 8th, ending with breakfast on 21st), soft drinks at meal times, bottled water throughout, local transport by mini-bus, boat trips, reserve entrance fees, cultural visits as mentioned above, all internal flights and international flights.
+All birdwatching excursions with expert leader and local guides, full-board accommodation (starting with lunch on 19th, ending with breakfast on 1st), soft drinks at meal times, bottled water throughout, local transport by mini-bus, boat trips, reserve entrance fees, cultural visits as mentioned above, all internal flights and international flights.